zpg6/lin-ldf/README.md

 - https://github.com/TrippW/LDF-Parser (Python)

 ...but I wanted to try my hand at writing a parser in Rust just for fun.

-> [!TIP]
-> It would be difficult to plan for all edge cases in vendor-specific implementations, so this just tries to follow the specification.
-CONTRIBUTIONS ARE WELCOMED!
-You can always open an issue or a PR if you find something that doesn't work as expected - but be sure to anonymize the data if it's proprietary (or just don't share it).

 ## Supported LDF sections (so far)